-For years, manufactures have implemented a conventional method of testing surface energy using a solution called dyne inks.
+For years, manufacturers have implemented a conventional method of testing surface energy using a solution called dyne inks.
 Dyne ink, when applied to a surface, can reveal the surface's adhesion potential.
-But, there's an inherent problem with the inks themselves...
+But there's an inherent problem with the inks themselves...

 A Brief Explanation of Dyne Inks

 Dyne inks operate under the principle of surface energy or wetting, a phenomenon that correlates to the potential adhesive ability of a surface.
 When a substance comes in contact with a new material, the substance can show information on the surface energy of the material.
 The dyne ink will react depending on the surface energy.

 When applying dyne ink, it will either bead up or spread out.
 The examiner must watch for characteristics of beading up or spreading out.
 If the ink beads up, that indicates a lower surface energy on the material than the ink.
 If the ink spreads out in a continuous film, the material has a higher surface energy than the ink.

 Typical dyne ink uses include research, product and process development, and monitoring.
 The portability of dyne allows for use on the factory floor or in the lab, but this method is very limited.

 - The ink determines a pass/fail level, and these results are based on the user's interpretation of how the ink reacts to the surface, making the process very subjective (enormous room for error and debate)

 - Dyne inks contaminate the material it's used on, so a sample of the material or product must be used instead of the final product (slow to measure).